nestauk/sdg-mapping/codebooks/codebook_sdg_2.md

 - 12. Responsible Consumption and Production
   - Concerns of extraction and use of resources (environmental, material, natural)
 - 13. Climate Action
-  - Concerns about climate change on the ecosystem
+  - Covers broader impacts of climate change on all land based ecosystems
 - 15. Life On Land
   - Sustainable use and protection of ecosystems